Fathin-Ishrak-Romeo/Sensor-based-Access-Authentication-and-Cheating-Detection-System-during-exam-using-Arduino/README.md

 ---

 # Objective:
-Build a prototype Smart Desk that (1) ensures only the authorized student can unlock and sit at a dedicated desk using RFID technology; and (2) during the exam, detects and signals to the teacher when a student looks left/right/front/back beyond a set distance or uses a concealed phone under the desk.
+Build a cost-efficient sensor-based prototype smart desk that (1) ensures only the authorized student can unlock and sit at a dedicated desk using RFID technology; and (2) during the exam, detects and signals to the teacher when a student looks left/right/front/back beyond a set distance or uses a concealed phone under the desk.

 ---